 Other experiences in Siem Reap

-In addition to the food tours, Backstreet Academy also offers several cultural experiences in Siem Reap.
-We participated in a Cocktail Workshop with local spices that was amazing.
-We also attended a performance of the Phare Circus.
+In addition to the food tours, Backstreet Academy offers several cultural experiences in Siem Reap.
+We participated in a Cocktail Workshop with local spices and then attended a performance of the Phare Circus.